What Is Cognitive Dissonance And How Does It Affect Us

 What is cognitive dissonance?
 The introduction above captures the core of it.
 In other words, it refers to having conflicting values, feelings, beliefs, or behaviors.

 But what is this actually like to experience?
-It tends to make us feel very uncomfortable, sometimes even anxious – almost like we don't really know or understand ourselves.
+It tends to make us feel very uncomfortable, sometimes even give us anxiety – almost like we don't really know or understand ourselves.

 So, when we face dissonance, we have a tendency to alter one of the conflicting things so that we can get rid of that incredibly uncomfortable feeling.